drummonds/sceco/content/docs/Campaign2024/as_pdf.md

 5.0 refers to a completely different application.

 The use of a builders yard had 2 and then fork lift truck and a couple of lorries used for deliveries.
-The numbers used by the consultants seem vastly bumped up for preovious use eg reversing alarm, assume more van movements by a tiny amount, don't do like for like forklift measurements
+The numbers used by the consultants seem vastly bumped up for previous use eg reversing alarm, assume more van movements by a tiny amount, don't do like for like forklift measurements

-The noise managment plan contradicts the noise modelling by allowing gas or electric trucks rather than electric.
+The noise management plan contradicts the noise modelling by allowing gas or electric trucks rather than electric.

 ## Transport statement

-The transport stattement has spelling mistakes eg page 2
+The transport statement has spelling mistakes eg page 2

 The transport statement seems to use different data on the vehicle movements to the noise statement.
 The noise impact has cherry picked data from a video which has not been provided and the transport statement